LongNguyenP/DynaShape_Legacy/DynaShape/README.md

 - Autodesk (particularly Phil Mueller and Matt Jezyk) for co-organizing and co-sponsoring AEC Hackathon Munich 2017, where DynaShape was originally born.
 - My parents Thien, Van, and my younger sister Thu.
 They came from architecture backgrounds and have been significantly influencing me to bring my computer science background to the architecture field.
 - My colleauges and professor at ICD Stuttgart for giving me further exposure to the field of computational design and fabrication. http://icd.uni-stuttgart.de/

+[This project is published under MIT License, Copyright 2017 Long Nguyen]